ViToSVK/games-dt/README.md

 * 'wTOTAL' -- performs entire Scheduling of Washing Cycles experiments
 * 'rTOTAL' -- performs entire Random LTL experiments

-In addition, we provide a simple C++ binary in results/BDDreorder
+In addition, we provide a simple C++ binary results/BDDreorder
 and a shell script results/runBDDreorder.sh that runs reordering
 experiments on all data sets located in results/datasets